terraform-google-modules/terraform-google-event-function/examples/automatic-labelling-from-localhost/README.md

 The following sections describe the requirements which must be met in order to invoke this module.
-The requirements of the [root module][root-module-requirements] and the [event-project-log-entry submodule][event-project-log-entry-s7e-r10s] must also be met.
+The requirements of the [root module][root-module-requirements] and the [event-project-log-entry submodule][event-project-log-entry-submodule-requirements] must also be met.

 ### Software Dependencies